 As in other portrait pictures, portraits posed by couples are about capturing thoughts and thoughts.
 You need to direct your subjects when taking care of technical information in order to tell the story.
 There are endless potential poses and suggestions on how to take photographs of couples.
-It is difficult to conceive about all of them in a single post, let alone incorporate them.
+It is difficult to conceive of all of them in a single post, let alone incorporate them.
 Any simple poses and techniques for couples, however, will provide great support to get you started.
 And so, anywhere you choose, your imagination will lead you.

 A million times I’ve said it yet again, I repeat it: you can’t overestimate the planning.
 It is a little bit better to deal with couples than to work with a single model.
 With you and with each other, your subjects will connect.
 It’s easier to build a calm and confident feeling that way.
 And you can’t have a good shooting session without it.
 So, talk to them, try and work out what they both want and use it for suggestions to come up with.

 It’s also necessary to choose clothes.
 You should let it be selected by your models, but ensure their costumes are matched.
 They should stop shouting colors that can be distracting, or shapes and sketches.
 Note, you don’t want to expose their style, just their relationships and their feelings.
 I’m not saying the clothes shouldn’t be trendy, but the voice and demeanor of the models should never take attention away from them.

 You should still have a gallery of reference images before you begin taking a few poses.
-A few standing, kneeling, lying down, walking, leaning poses should be included in this gallery.
+A few standing, kneeling, lying down, walking, and leaning poses should be included in this gallery.
 There are some basic types of poses, but hugging, kissing or any other poses that you prefer can also be used.

 “I love photography, and I love the craft of photography.”
 Helen Mirren